-- 2. Click the Trash Can icon to the right of the selected stream.
+2. Click on the stream's pop-up menu, then click the Trash Can icon.
 Orchid Core VMS will ask you to confirm that you want to delete the stream.
 Press Delete to confirm.
-This cannot be undone. - A red Lock icon indicates that the stream cannot be deleted.
+This cannot be undone.

+A red Lock icon indicates that the stream cannot be deleted.
 This locked state is dictated by the camera and cannot be changed.